shrese/Credit_Risk_Analysis/README.md

 ## Results
 A very large data set was utilized to create the machine learning tool.
-The data was first divided into a training and testing set so that we are able to test the accuracy of the model.
+The data was first divided into a training and testing sets so that we are able to test the accuracy of the model.
 Once the data was split sampling models were used to analyze the data utilizing:

 * Oversampling by using the RandomOverSampler and SMOTE algorithms.
 * Undersampling by using the ClusterCentroids algorithm.